SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-wildfire median

-For wildfire, discrepancies across climate models are almost neglectable.
-However @!S0I3,4C0(two of the impact models) produce vastly different results, which is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).
-These two also have a much larger sensitivity to the warming level than the other three, which project almost the same exposure regardless of the warming level.

-+++ cat-wildfire climate

-For wildfire, discrepancies across climate models are almost neglectable.
-However @!I3,4C0(two of the impact models) produce vastly different results.
-This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).
+The increase in exposure to wildfires appears relatively low when looking at the @!V0(median) as well as at @!V1(differences from climate models).

 +++ cat-wildfire impact

-For wildfire, discrepancies across climate models are almost neglectable.
-However @!I3,4(two of the impact models) produce vastly different results.
-This is due to {diverging approaches to vegetation modelling}(See [TODO reference to paper supplement, page X-7] for details).
+However, due to diverging approaches to vegetation modelling, @!S0I3,4C0(two of the impact models) produce vastly different results, which also show in the increased sensitivity to the warming level.

 +++ cat-river-flood-title